emaphp/backbone.prism/README.md

 ###Views

 <br>
 Mutability is a b\*tch, so instead of messing around with models and collections we'll introduce the concept of *view*.
-These views don't have anything to do with the `Backbone.View` class you love so much.
+These views don't have anything to do with the `Backbone.View` class.
 Think at them more like the views you find in relational databases like MySQL or PostgreSQL.
 Views in RDBMS are an extremely useful feature because they allow to generate a subset of entities for a given criteria. *Backbone.Prism* allows a similar approach and allows features like ordering and filtering in a simple manner.
 Things that are important to understand about views:

  * Views are created from instances of `Prism.Store` and `Prism.State`.
- * They don't have anything to do with `Backbone.Views` (we will use React for rendering HTML).
+ * They aren't related to the `Backbone.View` class (we will use React for rendering HTML).
  * Views keep a collection of values/attributes that are immutable.
  * Views listen for changes in their parent store/state.
 When a change event is triggered they generate a new list of values/attributes.